Freediving: Physiology

+Human physiology of freediving is the physiological influences of the underwater environment on the human breath hold ambient pressure diver, and adaptations to operating underwater.
+It, therefore, includes the range of physiological effects generally limited to human freediving.
+Several factors influence the diver, including immersion, exposure to the water, the limitations of breath-hold endurance, variations in ambient pressure, and sensory impairment.
+All of these may affect diver performance and safety.

+Immersion affects fluid balance, circulation and work of breathing.
+Exposure to cold water can result in the harmful cold shock response, the helpful diving reflex and excessive loss of body heat.
+Breath-hold duration is limited by oxygen reserves, the response to raised carbon dioxide levels, and the risk of hypoxic blackout, which has a high associated risk of drowning.

+Large or sudden changes in ambient pressure have the potential for injury known as barotrauma.
+Metabolically inactive gases are absorbed by the tissues and may have narcotic or other undesirable effects, and must be released slowly to avoid the formation of bubbles during decompression.

+The underwater environment also affects sensory input, which can impact on safety and the ability to function effectively at depth.

-Recent human evolution
+Recent human adaptation

 In addition to general adaptations within the human species, freediving is an example of an activity that has been directly affected by recent human evolution.
-The Bajau, or “Sea Nomads,” have engaged in freediving for thousands of years, and natural selection has led to larger spleen sizes.
+The Bajau, or "Sea Nomads," have engaged in freediving for thousands of years, and natural selection has led to larger spleen sizes.
 This serves as an oxygen reservoir when diving.
 It is hypothesized that other isolated diving populations globally may have experienced the same selection.

 Techniques

 Breath-holding ability, and hence dive performance, is a function of on-board oxygen stores, scope for metabolic rate reduction, efficient oxygen utilization, and hypoxia tolerance.
 Athletes attempt to accomplish this in various ways.
 Some divers use "packing", which increases lung volume beyond normal total lung capacity.
 In addition, training is allocated to enhance blood and muscle oxygen stores, to a limited extent.

 Most divers rely on increasing fitness by increasing tolerance and lung capacity.
 Simple breath-holding practice is highly effective for the build-up of tolerance to CO_{2} and to some degree increased lung capacity.
 In an interview on the radio talk show Fresh Air, journalist James Nestor, author of the book Breath: The New Science of a Lost Art, stated: "Some divers have a lung capacity of 14 liters, which is about double the size for a typical adult male.
 They weren't born this way. ...
 They trained themselves to breathe in ways to profoundly affect their physical bodies."

+Before competition attempts, freedivers perform a preparation sequence, which usually consists of physical stretching, mental exercise and breath exercise.
+It may include a succession of variable length static apnea and special purging deep breaths.
+Results of the preparation sequence are slower metabolism, lower heart and breathing rates, lower levels of carbon dioxide in the bloodstream, and overall mental equilibrium.